Larry Eschen

-Lawrence Edward Eschen (September 22, 1920 – June 9, 2015) was a Major League Baseball infielder who played in 1942 with the Philadelphia Athletics.
+Lawrence Edward Eschen (September 22, 1920 – June 9, 2015) was an American Major League Baseball infielder who played in 1942 with the Philadelphia Athletics.
 He was born in Suffern, New York.
 He batted and threw right-handed.
 Eschen had no hits in 11 at-bats, in 12 games, with four walks.
 His father, Jim, also played in Major League Baseball, with the Cleveland Indians.